twitter/finagle/README.md

 ### Scala

+Note that the `ClientBuilder` requires the definition of `codec`, `hosts` and `hostConnectionLimit`.
+In Scala, this requirement is statically typechecked.

     val client = ClientBuilder()
         .codec(Http)
         .hosts("localhost:10000,localhost:10001,localhost:10003")
         .connectionTimeout(1.second)        // max time to spend establishing a TCP connection.
+        .hostConnectionLimit(1)
         .retries(2)                         // (1) per-request retries
         .reportTo(new OstrichStatsReceiver) // export host-level load data to ostrich .logger(Logger.getLogger("http"))